Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Experiment

 \subsection{Evaluation Metrics}

 To comprehensively evaluate the segmentation performance, we adopt two widely used metrics: Intersection over Union (IoU) and Dice coefficient.
-Both metrics quantify the region-level overlap between predicted segmentation results and ground truth annotations, providing a general assessment of segmentation accuracy.
+Both metrics quantify the region-level overlap between predicted segmentation results and ground truth annotations, but with different emphases: IoU focuses on overall overlap consistency, while Dice is more sensitive to small objects and class imbalance.
+In combination, these metrics provide a comprehensive and complementary assessment of segmentation accuracy.

 Given the predicted region \( P \) and the ground truth region \( G \), the IoU and Dice coefficient are defined as follows:

 where \( |P \cap G| \) denotes the number of pixels in the intersection of the prediction and the ground truth, and \( |P \cup G| \) denotes the number of pixels in their union.
 Higher values of IoU and Dice indicate better segmentation performance.